DIY Shrub Care

 Young shrubs sometimes need help remaining upright, which is where stakes come in.
 You want to ensure the wire is taut enough to support the shrub until it develops a strong trunk and root system but loose enough to allow light movement in the wind.

 The goal of pruning is to make your plant look its best while also keeping it healthy, which is why you want to prune any dead branches by cutting them as close to the main stem as possible.

 Most shrubs are hardy plants that are capable of finding their own water and nutrients, so they require little intervention on your end.
 Water only during periods of extended drought and fertilize according to the directions, resisting the temptation to add more than recommended.

 Hire a Professional Shrub Care Company

 Finding the right balance between attentive care and letting a shrub grow on its own is difficult, as is eliminating destructive pests and preventing disease.
-If you’re feeling overwhelmed or your shrubs need a boost, don’t hesitate to call the Green Team at [phone-number] for professional shrub care if you’re in the Roanoke, VA, or Charlotte, NC, areas!
+If you’re feeling overwhelmed or your shrubs need a boost, don’t hesitate to call the Green Team for professional shrub care if you’re in the Lynchburg, Roanoke, or Charlotte, NC, areas!